 Remand prisoners have either not applied for bail, or have been refused bail, or cannot meet the bail set or provide the necessary surety, or are unable or unwilling to meet the bail conditions (see How bail works).

 Remand prisoners are considered innocent until proven guilty and “must be treated in a way that is appropriate for a person who has not been convicted” (s 22(3)).
 Therefore, remand prisoners are allowed more rights and are subject to fewer restrictions than sentenced prisoners.
 For example, remand prisoners can have more visitors and make more telephone calls than sentenced prisoners.
 And while remand prisoners can work while in prison, they do not have to work.
 However, the rights and restrictions placed on remand prisoners are subject to the minimum restrictions that ensure the prisoners’ safety, and the good order, security and management of the prison.

 The UNICCPR provides that remand and sentenced prisoners should be held in separate facilities.
-The Charter Act also requires that remand and sentenced prisoners be separated and may only intermingle where “reasonably necessary” (s 22(1)).
+The Charter also requires that remand and sentenced prisoners be separated and may only intermingle where “reasonably necessary” (s 22(1)).

 In general, remand prisoners are held in special remand facilities or in different sections of prisons from the sentenced prisoners.
-However, there may, in practice, there may be a degree of intermingling between remand and sentenced prisoners, especially when the prison system is overcrowded.
+However, in practice there may be a degree of intermingling between remand and sentenced prisoners, especially when the prison system is overcrowded.
 Intermingling can also occur, as appropriate, in specialist prison units (e.g. units for young adults and vulnerable prisoners) to cater for the needs of the individual prisoner.